dynarithmic/twain_library/demos/Perl/README.md

             my $dtwain_array = 0;

             # Note that the returned value is a DTWAIN_ARRAY.
-            # For Perl, it is easier to use DTWAIN_EnumSupportedCapsEx2, since there is
+            # For Perl, it is easier to use DTWAIN_EnumSupportedCapsEx, since there is
             # no need to pack/unpack an integer if DTWAIN_EnumSupportedCaps were used instead.
             $dtwain_array = $DTWAIN_EnumSupportedCapsEx->Call($TwainSource);